23W-GBAC/Melise_Rocha/README.md

 Histogram Matching: Matches the intensity distributions of different images, aligning their histograms to a reference image's histogram.

+# What I want to do and how to achieve that?

 I aim to create a pipeline performing all these steps in an MRI file.
+At first I am considering using Python programming language and the following libraries:

+## NiBabel
+This library provides read and write access to common medical imaging formats, including DICOM and NIfTI.
+It's useful for loading MRI data into Python for further processing.

+## ITK Snap
+SimpleITK offers a range of tools for image analysis, including registration, segmentation, and bias field correction.

+## Scikit-image package from Scikitlearn
+Scikit-image contains numerous image processing algorithms suitable for MRI preprocessing, including noise reduction methods like Gaussian and median filtering.

+## Numpy
+It is a fundamental library for numerical operations in Python.
+It's often used for array manipulation and basic image processing tasks.